Skip to content

 Capacity

 The ability to make your own choices and decisions.
-In order to do this, you need to be able to understand and remember information and communicate clearly - whether verbally or non-verbally - what you have decided.
-A person may lack capacity because of a mental health problem, dementia or learning disability.
+In order to do this, you need to be able to understand and remember information and communicate clearly what you have decided (this can be verbally or non-verbally).
+A person may lack capacity because of a mental health, dementia, learning disability or some kind of brain injury.

 Capacity to consent